MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 7. In the **Custom Column Formula** box, enter the following expression (after the equals symbol):

-8. For your convenience, you can copy the expression from the **D:\PL300\Labs\02-load-data-with-power-query-in-power-bi-desktop\Assets\Snippets.txt** file.
+8. For your convenience, you can copy the expression from the **Assets\Snippets.txt** file.

    **Power Query**